jestjs/jest/docs/Configuration.md

 Both `jest-environment-jsdom` and `jest-environment-node` allow specifying `customExportConditions`, which allow you to control which versions of a library are loaded from `exports` in `package.json`. `jest-environment-jsdom` defaults to `['browser']`. `jest-environment-node` defaults to `['node', 'node-addons']`.

 These options can also be passed in a docblock, similar to `testEnvironment`.

+:::note

 Note that it must be parseable by `JSON.parse`.
 Example:

 ```js
 /**